twilio-se-anz/demo-crelay-snow/README.md

 This is a reference implementation aimed at introducing the key concepts of Conversation Relay.
 The key here is to ensure it is a workable environment that can be used to understand the basic concepts of Conversation Relay.
 It is intentionally simple and only the minimum has been done to ensure the understanding is focussed on the core concepts.
 As an overview here is how the project is put together:

-## Release v4.1.2
+## Release v4.2.0

-This release enhances the service architecture with better separation of concerns by splitting interface methods.
-The `updateContextAndManifest()` method has been split into two separate methods: `updateContext()` for context file updates and `updateTools()` for tool manifest updates.
-This change applies to both the ResponseService and ConversationRelay interfaces, providing more granular control over service configuration updates.
-The enhancement enables independent updates of context or tools, follows the single responsibility principle, and maintains full backward compatibility.
-This architectural improvement makes the system more flexible and maintainable.
+This release introduces a major architectural improvement with the complete migration from EventEmitter-based communication to Dependency Injection pattern across all service layers.
+The system now uses strongly-typed handler functions instead of magic string events, providing enhanced type safety, better performance through direct function calls, and improved testability with easier mocking capabilities.
+This transformation maintains full backward compatibility while establishing a more robust foundation for future development.
 See the [CHANGELOG.md](./CHANGELOG.md) for detailed release history and migration guide.

 ## Quick Tip
 Configure your Conversation Relay parameters in server/src/services/TwilioService.ts